 - Over 70s: 63%

-Studies suggest that the pain-relieving effect starts at four weeks and is maximal at about 12 weeks.
-However, one recent study from Turkey indicates that the pain-free effect may take up to six months to start.
+The pain-relieving effect starts at four weeks and is maximal at about 12 weeks.
+However, one recent study from Turkey indicates that the pain-free effect may take up to six months to reach the maximum impact.
 Sometimes, pain-relieving effects can begin within two weeks.

 Also, the average improvement in pain and function is 20-25%, starting at twelve weeks.
-Moreover, this positive effect lasts for three years and perhaps beyond.
-We await further long-term data to see if this effect lasts longer.
+Moreover, this positive effect lasts longer than other injectables.
+Recently released longer-term data from RCT suggests that the positive effect lasts at least five years and perhaps beyond.
+For comparison, hyaluronic acid and PRP last about a year.

 A new study suggests that Arthrosamid works better than hyaluronic acid in a swollen knee.